-Our friends have wanted to try British chef Marc Fosh’s flagship restaurant Simply Fosh (Palma de Mallorca) for some time and, this year, with a Michelin star to its name, it was a must.
+Our friends have wanted to try British chef Marc Fosh’s restaurant Marc Fosh, in Palma, for some time and, this year, with a Michelin star to its name, it was a must.
 We had an excellent three-course lunch which, at 23,50 euros (plus VAT of 10 per cent), is a

 fantastic-value-for-money Michelin experience.
 We ended our day in Palma with a cocktail in Cappuccino Grand Café in C/ San Miguel in Palma.
 This chain of smart cafes is quite expensive (even just for a coffee) but visitors we take to the branch in San Miguel never fail to be impressed by the handsome building and peaceful gardens.
 Tip: Food portions are large, and one plate could easily be shared by two people.

 Last year we had the good fortune to meet a great couple – Alex and Susan – who had opened their lovely Petit Hotel Son Arnau in the village of Selva earlier in the year.
 They told us about Ponderosa Beach at Muro Beach, and it wasn’t long before we were hot-footing it there to try it for ourselves.
 Bowled over by it, we couldn’t wait to introduce our friends to the place and, although it was a tad breezy on the day we visited, we buried our feet in the sand and enjoyed a tasty lunch, along with some cool tunes in the background.
 They have a new chef this year, but early ‘testing’ of his cuisine seemed promising.
 We’ll be back . . .

 Market town lunch